rajeshkumar1002/rajeshkumar1002/README.md

 ### Hi there 👋 , I'm Rajesh Kumar and I'm a backend engineer, solution designer & system analyst.
-🔭 I’m currently working on AWS Serverless
+🔭 I’m currently working on AWS Serverless.

-🌱 I’m currently learning Deno and GoLang
+🌱 I’m currently learning Deno and GoLang.

 <!--
 **rajeshkumar1002/rajeshkumar1002** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.